INSPIRE-MIF/2017.2/GeoJSON/specification.md

 > * Requirement 12: ... documents shall be required to be encoded using UTF-8 as character encoding.

-D2.7 also lists several relevant recommendations:
+D2.7 also contains a relevant recommendation:

 * Recommendation 3: Encoding rules should be based on international, preferably open, standards.